chicagopcdc/auth-manager/auth-manager-app/README.md

 # Authentication Manager

-This app displays user's roles, and allows super-admins to assign permissions to users.
+This app displays registered users' roles for a selected domain (e.g. `https://portal-dev.pedscommons.org`), and allows admins to manage permissions for users.

 This app uses vite with the Javascript variant of React.